machbase/machbase/content/en/neo/api-http/ui-api.md

 **POST `/web/api/subscribers`**

 Add Subscriber
-- autostart:   `--autostart` makes the subscriber starts along with machbase-neo starts.
+- `autostart`:   '--autostart' makes the subscriber starts along with machbase-neo starts.
 Ommit this to start/stop manually.
-- name: `nats_subr` the name of the subscriber.
+- `name` 'nats_subr' the name of the subscriber.
-- bridge: `my_nats` the name of the bridge that the subscriber is going to use.
+- `bridge` 'my_nats' the name of the bridge that the subscriber is going to use.
-- topic: `iot.sensor` subject name to subscribe. it should be in NATS subject syntax.
+- `topic` 'iot.sensor' subject name to subscribe. it should be in NATS subject syntax.
-- task: `db/append/EXAMPLE:csv` writing descriptor, it means the incoming data is in CSV format and writing data into the table EXAMPLE in append mode.
+- `task` 'db/append/EXAMPLE:csv' writing descriptor, it means the incoming data is in CSV format and writing data into the table EXAMPLE in append mode.
+- `autostart` makes the subscriber will start automatically when machbase-neo starts.
+If the subscriber is not autostart mode, you can make it start and stop manually by subscriber start <name> and subscriber stop <name> commands.
+- `qos` <int> if the bridge is MQTT type, it specifies the QoS level of the subscription to the topic.
+It supports 0, 1 and the default is 0 if it is not specified.
+- `queue` <string> if the bridge is NATS type, it specifies the Queue Group.

 nats-bridge manual https://docs.machbase.com/neo/bridges/31.nats/